VMware Identity Manager Cloud Release Notes

 This version of VMware Identity Manager includes support for the following new features.

 - Workspace ONE app delivering internal enterprise mobile apps to unmanaged devices

-- Workspace ONE app providing Adaptive Management for Android devices
+- Workspace ONE app providing Adaptive Management for Android for Work devices

-Now your Android users (both with legacy Android and Android for Work capable devices) can enjoy the benefits of adaptive management.
+Now your Android users can enjoy the benefits of adaptive management.
 Users can download the Workspace ONE app from the Google Play Store and start using the app in standalone Mobile Application Management (MAM) mode.
 They can progress to OS MAM when an application with a lock icon in the catalog is selected for installation.
-Once, the user enrolls the device into OS MAM, the lock icon goes away.
+Once the user enrolls the device into OS MAM, the lock icon goes away.
 The user can now install all the apps from the catalog.
 Users no longer have to install AirWatch agent on their Android devices to get their devices enrolled into OS MAM.

 - Open Web app in VMware Browser